Global formulas

 When using custom code in global formulas, keep these important points in mind:

-- Client-side only: Custom code formulas only execute in the browser and not during server-side rendering.
-This can cause content shifts during page load and may impact SEO.
+- Client-side only: Custom code formulas execute in the browser only and not during server-side rendering; this can cause layout shifts during page load and may impact your page performance scores, and as a result, SEO

-- Synchronous execution: Custom formulas must be synchronous.
-Don't use Promises, Fetch or other asynchronous APIs within global formulas.
+- Synchronous execution: Custom formulas must be synchronous; do not use

 ctx.root